Ninetalesgh/dndcampaign/vault/database/wildshapes.md

 - **Skills**: perception: +3
 - **Senses**: passive perception 13
 - **Traits**:
    - **Pack Tactics**.
-You have advantage on an attack roll against a creature if at least one of your allies is within 1 *(1.5m)* of the creature and the ally isn't incapacitated.
+You have advantage on an attack roll against a creature if at least one of your allies is within 1 *(1.5m)* of the creature and the ally isn't [Incapacitated](conditions.md#incapacitated).
    - **Leaping Pounce**.
 Your long jump is up to 8 *(12m)* and your high jump is up to 4 *(6m)*, with or without a running start.
-If you jumps at least 4 *(6m)* then hit a creature with the claw attack, the target must succeed on a DC 12 STR Save or be knocked prone.
+If you jumps at least 4 *(6m)* then hit a creature with the claw attack, the target must succeed on a DC 12 STR Save or be knocked [Prone](conditions.md#prone).
    - **Foe-Climber**.
 If you hit a Large or larger creature with a claw attack, instead of grappling you climb onto the creature.
-While climbing on a creature, the creature has Disadvantage on attack rolls that target you.
+While climbing onto a creature, the creature has Disadvantage on attack rolls that target you.
 - **Actions**:
    - **Multiattack**.
 You make two attacks, one of which may be with your sting.
    - **Sting**. *Melee Attack*: +4 to hit, reach 1 *(1.5m)*, one creature.
     *Hit*: 1d6 + 2 Piercing damage.
-This attack scores a critical hit on an 18-20 against a prone creature.
+This attack scores a critical hit on an 18-20 against a [Prone](conditions.md#prone) creature.
    - **Claw Hook**. *Melee Attack*: +4 to hit, reach 1 *(1.5m)*, one target.
-    *Hit*: 1d8 + 2 Slashing damage and the target is Grappled (escape DC 12).
+    *Hit*: 1d8 + 2 Slashing damage and the target is [Grappled](conditions.md#grappled) (escape DC 12).

 ### Blind Grappler
 *Medium*